 When you are back at home

 You wear the belt and receiver at home during the whole test which on average lasts 6 hours, in some cases up to your bedtime.
-Throughout the day of your test you'll be asked to take more laxatives which act as a “booster” to help move the capsule through your bowel.
+Throughout the day of your test you’ll be asked to take more laxatives which act as a ‘booster’ to help move the capsule through your bowel.
 You’ll be given instructions with the booster medication at your clinic appointment.
 As soon as you start taking your booster medication, you should be as active as possible to help pass the capsule.

-The capsule will normally pass out of your bowel in the evening before you go to bed, and will just be flushed safely away down the toilet.
+The capsule will normally pass out of your bowel in the evening before you go to bed, and can be flushed safely away down the toilet.

 When the capsule has been passed, you can remove the belt and receiver and get back to normal activities.